J0/phoenix_gen_socket_client/README.md

 2. Start the socket process somewhere in your supervision tree.
 3. Interact with the server from callback functions which are running in the socket process.

-A simple demo is available in the [example](example) folder.
+A simple demo is available [here](https://github.com/Aircloak/phoenix_gen_socket_client/tree/master/example).
 Here, we'll present some general ideas.
 For more details, refer to the documentation.

 __Note__: In the subsequent code snippets we assume that `Phoenix.Channels.GenSocketClient` is aliased, so we use `GenSocketClient`.